gilch/hissp/docs/macro_tutorial.rst

    -255

 But what's the point of all of this when we already have hexadecimal notation built in?
-Well, with reader macros, you can implement any base you want.
+Well, with parse-time macros, you can implement any base you want.

 ..
 Lissp::